 Reliance Agreements

-USC is a participating institution in the SMART IRB master reliance agreement.
+USC is a participating institution in the SMART IRB reliance agreement.
 USC uses the SMART IRB agreement as the basis of reliance for all studies where we serve as the sIRB.
-USC prefers to use the SMART IRB to rely on an external IRB.
 Any exceptions to using SMART IRB for the reliance agreement must be discussed with and approved by the USC IRB Reliance Team.
+Please contact the IRB Reliance Team at reliance@usc.edu.

 Below are the steps to create the reliance agreement on the SMART IRB platform: